-- 1. Determine the Shoreline Vulnerability Color Zone your application is situated in using the Figure Binders.
-Figure Binder 1 is for Moyie Lake and Figure Binder 2 is for Monroe Lake.
-See 2.1 below. - 2.
-Determine what the Risk is of your proposed activity using the risk matrix (see Section 2.2 below.)
-If you're proposed activities has not been identified within the table, please assume the activity is High Risk and contact FrontCounter BC or the Regional District of East Kootenay for further advice and information.
+- 2. Determine what the Risk is of your proposed activity using the risk matrix (see Section 2.2 below.)
+If the proposed activity has not been identified within the table, please assume the activity is High Risk and contact FrontCounter BC or the Regional District of East Kootenay for further advice and information.
 If your identified activity is considered High Risk, determine if you can move your activity to a different colour zone or select a lower risk activity. - a.
-If a Species at Risk is present or identified by a Qualified Environmental Professional, the risk of proposed activities is greater.
+If a Species at Risk is present or identified by a Qualified Environmental Professional (QEP), the risk of proposed activities is greater.
 If identified, the Modified Column for Species at Risk should be used. - 3.
 Use the flow chart contained in this document to determine your application review needs based upon the risk of your proposed activity.

-2.1 Step 1 - Shoreline Vulnerability Color Zones
+2.1 Step 1- Shoreline Vulnerability Color Zones

 The Shoreline Vulnerability Color Zones are best viewed graphically, as they relate to specific shoreline areas.
-The shoreline Vulnerability Color Zones are based upon fisheries and wildlife information collected during field surveys and the AHI that was prepared for the shorelines.
-Moyie Lake zones are found in Figure Binder 1 and Monroe Lake zones are found in Figure Binder 2.
+The Shoreline Vulnerability Color zones are based upon fisheries and wildlife information collected during field surveys and the AHI that was prepared for the shorelines.
+Appendix A contains the Shoreline Vulnerability Zones.